|Brown, fawn, black, red

 The Golden Dox doesn’t shed as much as some other breeds, but they’re certainly a far cry from hypoallergenic.
 Expect a little bit of shedding every day, all year round.

-You can probably get away with only brushing your golden weiner dog once a week, but we’d recommend that you do it daily.
-Also, they’ll need a haircut every couple months, so it’s a good idea to make friends with a groomer in your area.
+You can probably get away with only brushing your Golden Dox dog once a week, but we’d recommend that you do it daily.
+Also, they’ll need a haircut every couple of months, so it’s a good idea to make friends with a groomer in your area.